encinafr/DesingPatterns/README.md

-# Patrones-de-Desi-o
+# Design Patterns
-Ejemplos de patrones de diseño en C#
+Examples of design patterns in C#